markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Building a UEF tape image

 Despite this being the cassette version of BBC Micro Elite, this repository only builds disc images, as that's how BeebAsm works.
-If you want the authentic experience of loading Elite from cassette, then you can manually build a UEF tape image of the binaries yourself, using a program like (Disc Image Manager)[https://github.com/geraldholdsworth/DiscImageManager].
+If you want the authentic experience of loading Elite from cassette, then you can manually build a UEF tape image of the binaries yourself, using a program like [Disc Image Manager](https://github.com/geraldholdsworth/DiscImageManager).

 To do this, you should add the `disc=no` and `protect=no` arguments to the build.
 This ensures that the binaries are build to load at the correct address for tape systems, and it also disables the block-level tape protection system, as this only works with specially created tape images, like the ones that Acornsoft originally released.